Chargent Connector

 Previously, Chargent offered three different package types, all of which required a slightly different configuration on the FormAssembly side.
 If you are using Chargent’s legacy Opportunities or Cases packages, which stopped being distributed in 2017, the end of support for these packages is June 30, 2022.

-Instead, the Chargent Orders Package will create a custom "Chargent Orders" object that will automatically be linked to any records created within the Chargent connector.
+Instead, the Chargent Orders Package will create a custom "Chargent Orders" object that will automatically be linked to any records created within the Chargent Connector.
 If you are using this package, you may continue to the Configuration Steps below.

 Salesforce Connector Setup

-Once you have added the Salesforce connector to the timeline, you will need to configure it following the typical guidelines.
+Once you have added the Salesforce Connector to the timeline, you will need to configure it following the typical guidelines.

-If you would like to associate the purchase with a particular record, such as an Account or a Contact, you will need to create, update, or lookup the record prior to the charge.
+If you would like to associate the purchase with a particular record, such as an Account or a Contact, you will need to create, update, or look up the record prior to the charge.
 For more information, you can refer to this help document

 In addition to creating, updating, or looking up a record, you can add any additional steps to the connector that you would like to.